 The Moatize Railway and Port Project was awarded to Thai Moçambique Logística, a joint venture between Thailand-based Italian-Thai Development Company with a 60% share, the local State-owned ports and railways company Portos e Caminhos de Ferro de Moçambique (better known as CFM) with a 20% share and a local private-sector consortium Corredor do Desenvolvimento Integrado do Zambeze (Zambeze Integrated Development Corridor, generally known by the acronym CODIZA) with a 20% share.
 The project, which would originally connect Moatize and Macuse and would run for 500 kilometres, was amended in November 2017 to extend the railway for a further 120 kilometres west of Moatize to Chitima.
 The Macuse port will be designed to accommodate ships of up to 80,000 tonnes, and annual exports are expected to start at 25 MTPA, eventually increasing to 100 MTPA.

-The projected cost of the project is around USD 2.7 billion (USD 810 million for the port and the remainder for the railway) and the financing package is expected to complete during the course of 2018.
+The projected cost of the project is around USD 2.7 billion (USD 810 million for the port and the remainder for the railway).